 Keeping a weight loss journal can be a powerful tool for helping you reach your health and wellness goals.
 Writing down your progress in a weight loss journal is a proven way to aid your weight loss journey.

 When many people think of journaling, they think of keeping a diary — writing down things that happen to you and how you feel about them.
-While this is one form of journaling, there are many other approaches, all of which provide various physical or psychological benefits.
 Some of the highest-achieving people use journaling to track progress toward their goals, boost their motivation, and improve their mental health.
 Here’s how journaling can help you.

 Identify patterns and triggers

 If you’re trying to lose weight, keeping track of your food, water, sleep, and activity is a good way to identify any patterns that may be creating obstacles.
 You may notice that you consume more calories on days when you don’t get enough sleep, that you make better food choices during the workweek, or that you feel more motivated to work out when you drink more water.
 Women may also find it helpful to track their menstrual cycle and take note of any related symptoms — like PMS cravings or weight gain — so they can view these for what they really are and not as major setbacks in your weight-loss journey.

 Writing something down signals your brain that it’s important.
 When you write down your goals, it triggers a part of the brain known as the reticular activating system (RAS), which acts as a filter between the conscious and the subconscious mind.
 The RAS then begins to pay attention to opportunities and tools that will help you achieve those goals.
 Have you ever test-driven a new car, and then suddenly you start seeing that car everywhere?
 That’s how the RAS works.
 Once your subconscious is programmed to notice something, it becomes tuned in to that item or that goal.